 Many obstacles restrict the resilience of small businesses, and adequate support structures to enhance resilience are lacking.
 Climate finance can be difficult to acquire, climate information (such as seasonal forecasts) can be inaccessible, and appropriate risk-sharing mechanisms are scarce.
 Collaboration between business may provide a mechanism to overcome these challenges and to build MSME resilience; both vertical collaboration of larger businesses with smaller suppliers and horizontal collaboration between similarly-sized business.
 Examples of vertical collaboration might include loans or efforts to strengthen local infrastructure, while horizontal forms might include saving schemes or cooperation to access information or finance.
 Such cases of collaboration between businesses can be seen in Rwanda.

-This research, led by Adelphi and the Rwandan Institute for Policy Analysis and Research, investigates how cooperation between businesses in Rwanda has contributed to their climate resilience in the past and the potential for cooperation to increase resilience in the future.
-The project focuses on the potential for collaboration to reduce the costs incurred by business from increased climate related impacts in urban areas of Rwanda.
-Research findings on success factors and options for enhancing cooperation will inform recommendations for improving the regulatory framework within which businesses operate.
-In the long term, the project aims to increase resilience of business through enhanced business collaboration in Rwanda, and further afield.
+This research, led by Adelphi and the Rwandan Institute for Policy Analysis and Research, investigated how cooperation between businesses in Rwanda has contributed to their climate resilience in the past and the potential for cooperation to increase resilience in the future.
+The project focussed on the potential for collaboration to reduce the costs incurred by business from increased climate related impacts in urban areas of Rwanda.
+Research findings on success factors and options for enhancing cooperation informed recommendations for improving the regulatory framework within which businesses operate.
+In the long term, the project has helped to increase resilience of business through enhanced business collaboration in Rwanda, and further afield.

-The project will build on and complement CDKN’s support for the design and operationalisation of Rwanda’s National Climate and Environment Fund (FONERWA) and earlier support to the development of Rwanda’s Green Growth and Climate Resilience Strategy.
+The project built on and complemented CDKN’s support for the design and operationalisation of Rwanda’s National Climate and Environment Fund (FONERWA) and earlier support to the development of Rwanda’s Green Growth and Climate Resilience Strategy.

 CDKN funding: £143,800